kubo550/dark-messenger-extention/README.md

  1. Make a new folder on your desktop or in your files.
  1. Open the zip (just left-click it twice) and copy and paste ALL the files (there should be 2 separate folders and 5-6 files) from the ZIP to the folder that you created.

+## Don't Work?

+MAKE SURE TO REFRESH THE EXTENSION WHEN THE GAME UPDATES

+# Any Questions?

+Ask me on my private [messenger](https://www.messenger.com/t/100005543894347)